How our Bliss Filters work

 3

 Maui's 120 miles of coastline unfold with more than 30 miles of beautiful beaches ranging in colors from red and white to black.
-Depending on your family’s interests, you can tap into gems that dazzle with surfing as well as remarkable finds to simply sunbathe, swim and snorkel.
+Depending on your family’s interests, you can tap into gems that dazzle with surfing plus remarkable finds to simply sunbathe, swim and snorkel.

 Hauling in honors as the “Best American Beach in 2016” by BeachUSA, west Maui’s signature just north of Lahaina Town wows with three miles of white sand fringed by gentle waters.